 Tania Kehlet & Emanuel Valeri

 With the most prestigious event of the year for WDSF round the corner – The German Open Championships; I have been intrigued to find out more about the developing dress styles and growing fashion trends with the sport like energy of the dancing.
-Our couture executive Becky Saunders (the guru of all couture knowledge), has helped build this interesting look back into the history of Chrisanne Clover's GOC couture.
+Take a look back into the dazzling history of Chrisanne Clover's GOC couture.

 Signe Busk & Dmitri Kolobov